Flag of Sri Lanka

-The flag of Sri Lanka (ශ්රී ලංකාවේ ජාතික කොඩිය; இலங்கையின் தேசியக்கொடி), also called the Sinha Flag or Lion Flag, consists of a golden lion holding a kastane sword in its right fore-paw in a maroon background with four gold bo leaves, one in each corner.
-This is bordered by gold, and to its left are two vertical stripes of equal size in green and orange, with the orange stripe closest to the lion.
+The national flag of Sri Lanka, also called the Singha Flag or Lion Flag (සිංහ කොඩිය, சிங்கக் கொடி), consists of a golden lion holding a kastane sword in its right fore-paw in a maroon background with four gold bo leaves, one in each corner.
+This is bordered by gold, and to its left are two vertical stripes of equal size in teal and orange, with the orange stripe closest to the lion.

 The lion and the maroon background represent the Sinhalese race, while the saffron border and four bo leaves represent the concepts of meththa, karuṇā, muditā and upecka respectively.
 The stripes represent the country's two largest minority ethnicities, with the orange stripe representing the Tamils inhabitants—namely the Sri Lankan Tamils and the Indian Tamils of Sri Lanka—and the green stripe representing the Sri Lankan Moors (Muslims of Sri Lanka).
 The golden yellow border is a catch-all representing the various minority communities of the country.